 Wildlife Biology

-The Wildlife Biology Program is a joint program between the College of Forestry and Conservation, the Division of Biological Sciences and the Montana Cooperative Wildlife Research Unit (a branch of the U.S. Geological Survey).
-A specialization within Forestry in Wild Life Management was created at UM in 1936; a somewhat similar specialization within the College of Arts and Sciences in Wild Life Technology was created in 1937.
-The current structure of the Wildlife Biology Program was created in 1975.
-The Wildlife Biology Program at UM is recognized as one of the premier programs in the world to seek a B.S., M.S. or Ph.D.
+The Wildlife Biology Program is a joint program between the W.A.
+Franke College of Forestry and Conservation, the Division of Biological Sciences and the Montana Cooperative Wildlife Research Unit, a branch of the U.S. Geological Survey.
+The Wildlife Biology Program at UM is recognized as one of the premier programs in the world to seek a bachelor’s, master’s or doctorate degree.

 Points of Pride

-• The Program is home to the only two fully endowed and occupied chairs in the University: The Boone and Crockett Chair and the John J. Craighead Chair.
-These chairs enable the Wildlife Biology program to attract world class professors that provide senior leadership and research excellence.
+- The Wildlife Biology Program is home to four fully endowed chairs: the Boone and Crockett Chair of Wildlife Conservation; the John J. Craighead Chair of Conservation; the James K. Ringelman Chair in Waterfowl Conservation; and the Siebel-Lewis Chair in Fisheries Science.
+These chairs enable the Wildlife Biology program to attract world-class professors who provide leadership and research excellence.

-• Four of the Program's faculty members have been presidents of The Wildlife Society and four have won the prestigious Aldo Leopold Award.
+- Four of the program's emeritus faculty members have been presidents of The Wildlife Society, and four have won the prestigious Aldo Leopold Memorial Award.
 Faculty members consistently publish research in national journals and are recognized for their expertise in the field.

 Thank you for your gift.